Advice and support with money

 If you have any questions about your application, please email email@example.com.
 Please include your phone number in your email so we can complete the application with you.

 For more information on this scheme, please visit Cambridgeshire County Council's household support fund page.

 Find out about the different government schemes that are available to help with the cost of living.

 Council Tax and Benefits

-- Our benefits calculator will help you check your eligibility to benefits.
-These benefits could include: Universal Credit, Disability and Carers' benefits, Pension credit, and Working from Home Allowance.
+- Our benefits calculator will help you check the benefits you may be entitled to, including: Universal Credit, Disability and Carers' benefits, Pension credit, and Working from Home Allowance.